dd32/td-gh-ex/readme.txt

 I.Theme

 Solon, Copyright 2014 solon.com
-Solon is licensed under GNU General Public License V3.
+Solon is licensed under GNU General Public License V2 or later.
 You cand find a copy of it in the license.txt file.

 II.
 Resources